wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 The rest of the run options are SLURM-specific and can be ignored.

 3. Set `rootdir` to the absolute path of your `init_ref/` folder.
+Be sure to end your path with a `/`.
 As with TOMOMAN, we will update `paramfilename` before running each job.
 Save `run_stopgap.sh`.